ShadowTigger333/jdcp/README.md

 ### TODO
-1. Add a separate character object
 1. Add doc comments
-1. Add a new field for arbitrary length "description"
+1. Add a new parser for arbitrary length "description"